haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <hr>
 ## A look into the future Virtual Research Environment for HADDOCK3

-In the context of a project with the [Netherlands e-Science Center](https://www.esciencecenter.nl){:target="_blank"} we are working on building a Virtual Research Environment (VRE) for HADDOCK3 that will allow you to build and edit custom workflows, execute those on a variety of infrastructures (grid, cloud, local, HPC) and provide an interactive analysis platform for analysing your HADDOCK3 results.
+In the context of a project with the [Netherlands e-Science Center](https://www.esciencecenter.nl){:target="_blank"} we are working on building a Virtual Research Environment (VRE) for HADDOCK3 that will allow you to build and edit custom workflows, execute those on a variety of infrastructures (grid, cloud, local, HPC) and provide an interactive analysis platform for analyzing your HADDOCK3 results.
 This is _work in progress_ but you can already take a glimpse of the first component, the workflow builder, [here](https://wonderful-noether-53a9e8.netlify.app){:target="_blank"}.

 All the HADDOCK3 VRE software development is open and can be followed from our [GitHub i-VRESSE](https://github.com/i-VRESSE){:target="_blank"} repository.